Usman3278/dayplanner/README.md

 CSS
 Javascript

-The code quiz can be accessed at the following link:
+Day Planner can be accessed at the following link: https://usman3278.github.io/dayplanner/

 Screenshots are uploaded into Assests Folder.